Green Heart Love

 • Chai Hot Chocolate: An easy hot chocolate recipe with chai spices.

-• Vegan Peach Ice Cream: Simple vegan ice cream with a fruit-forward flavor.
+• Peaches and Cream Ice Cream: Simple vegan ice cream with a fruit-forward flavor.

-• Vegan Chocolate Chip Cookies: A small batch recipe that’s simple to prepare.
+• Gluten Free Vegan Chocolate Chip Cookies: A small batch recipe that’s simple to prepare.

-• Carrot Pie: A fun take on a sweet potato pie made from 100% carrots.
+• Vegan Carrot Pie: A fun take on a sweet potato pie made from 100% carrots.

 • Vegan Strawberry Cupcakes with Strawberry Buttercream: Beautiful, soft and fluffy cupcakes topped with easy to make strawberry buttercream.